sap-tutorials/Tutorials/tutorials/gcp-hxe-evt-bq-1/gcp-hxe-evt-bq-1.md

 [ACCORDION-BEGIN [Step 5: ](Query stations closer to your current location)]

-We loaded the same dataset you downloaded from the `stations` table into SAP HANA and used a geospatial function to find out which stations are closer to our current location in Las Vegas.
+We loaded the same dataset you queried from the `stations` table into SAP HANA and used a geospatial function to find out which stations are closer to our current location in Las Vegas.

 ![Query geospatial](lv.png)